Joshua earned an MBA from USF and writes mostly about software and technology.

-- Instance_num: This is the optional part of the function and used if you need to specify the exact occurrence of the older text that must be replaced.
-You have an option to leave this blank so that all occurrences of the older text will be changed to the newly selected text.
+- Instance_num: This is the optional part of the function and is used if you need to specify the exact occurrence of the older text that must be replaced.
+You have the option to leave this blank so that all occurrences of the older text will be changed to the newly selected text.
 Otherwise, when it is specified, only that text will be replaced.

 Simplified SUBSTITUTION Function Example

 There is some text in an Excel worksheet cell that contains 1s and 0s.
 I would like to use the SUBSTITUTION function to substitute the second occurrence of zero with a 2.

 Inserting the SUBSTITUTE Function